 According to the Secretary of State, “Since 2006, the Secretary of State has worked with municipalities to enhance the physical accessibility of voting places as required by the Americans with Disabilities Act (ADA) of 1990 and the Help America Vote Act of 2002 (HAVA).”
 Additionally, “The Secretary of State has implemented an initiative to provide an Accessible Voting System (AVS) at each of Maine’s voting places.”

 If you’re able to call your town office, city hall, or the Secretary of State ahead of time to confirm the accessibility of your designated polling place, that may be helpful.
-And, any voter can choose to vote absentee ahead of time—in person by mail—if for any reason they would prefer not to visit their polling place in person on Election Day.
+And, any voter can choose to vote absentee ahead of time—in person or by mail—if they would prefer not to visit their polling place in person on Election Day.